 Soft-field landing in our Twin Stars are not allowed at all; it’s not part of multi-engine training anyway.

 Thank you for your understanding and helping keep our planes in the condition you wish to find them when you want to go fly!

-Two inflight engine shut downs have prompted Airbus and EASA to order changes to how liquids are consumed (or not) on the flight deck.
-In January, a drink spilled on the center console of a Delta flight required a diversion.
-Two months earlier, an Asiana flight diverted after a similar spill.
+Two inflight engine shut downs in early 2020 have prompted Airbus and EASA to order changes to how liquids are consumed (or not) on the flight deck.
+A drink spilled on the center console of a Delta flight required a diversion, and an Asiana flight diverted after a similar spill.

 Hydration is important, especially on X/C flights – but needless to say, spilled drinks into or onto any cockpit components can lead to both inflight issues, major clean-up/MX costs, and aircraft downtimes.

 Please be mindful – only bring travel mugs or other containers that can be fully closed, and make sure passengers of yours do the same.

 Non-carbonated wateris still the best way stay hydrated on any flight.